 Bob and Mary Olson married in 1967 with their entire future ahead of them.
 The couple raised four children together and were later blessed with seven grandchildren.
 Bob worked most of his life in order to support his family.
 Retiring in 2003, Bob had dreams of traveling with Mary and spending time working in his garden.
 He enjoyed summertime the most.
 Every year when their grandchildren visited, Bob and Mary looked forward to taking each child on their very own adventure – the zoo being a favorite.

 In September 2003, Bob and Mary’s lives took a turn for the worse, however, when doctors diagnosed Bob with mesothelioma.
 Bob’s only exposure to asbestos traced back to his college days when Bob worked his way through school as a pipecoverer and insulator.
 Not long after Bob’s diagnosis, Mary suffered a stroke.
 Instead of fulfilling their dreams of traveling and taking their grandchildren on more adventures, Bob spent his days painfully working to catch his every breath and caring for Mary, who was 100 percent dependant on Bob for support since her stroke.

 Bob had been very concerned that he would leave his wife without enough money to live on.
 He had gotten sick before he actually retired (about a month before), he was not entitled to his entire pension, only disability payments.
 Thus, he and Mary received about half of what they expected to receive on a monthly basis had he simply been able to retire.
-Waters Kraus & Paul continued to work up the Olson’s case in anticipation of trial, but by the early part of 2005 all of the defendants had settled.
+Waters Kraus Paul & Siegel continued to work up the Olson’s case in anticipation of trial, but by the early part of 2005 all of the defendants had settled.
 This was great news.
 It meant that with Bob’s deteriorating health they did not have to endure a lengthy trial.
 Sadly, Bob died of mesothelioma that same year.
 However, he was thankful that he could rest easy knowing that Mary was well taken care of.